rzabolotin/ml_zoomcamp_2022_project_2/README.md

 - Bengal: 2477
 - Tiger: 2256

+# Images with no cats
+I also decided to add "No cat" category, to allow model find images where there is no cat.
+I used photos from [House Rooms Image Dataset](https://www.kaggle.com/datasets/robinreni/house-rooms-image-dataset).
+It contains 5'250 photos of rooms.

 # Preparing data

-I also need to add photos without cats, to add category "no cat".
-I add photos from [House Rooms Image Dataset](https://www.kaggle.com/datasets/robinreni/house-rooms-image-dataset).
-It contains 5'250 photos of rooms.

 There is way too many photos of cats.
 To remove unbalance of domestic cats, and to make training faster, I decided to limit the number of photos for each breed to 1000.